polarstreams/polar/docs/install/kubernetes/README.md

-# Installing Barco Streams on Kubernetes
+# Installing PolarStreams on Kubernetes

-You can use `kubectl` to install Barco on Kubernetes.
+You can use `kubectl` to install PolarStreams on Kubernetes.

-#### Define Barco's namespace
+#### Define PolarStreams's namespace

-We recommend running Barco in its own Kubernetes namespace.
+We recommend running PolarStreams in its own Kubernetes namespace.
 In the instructions here we’ll use `streams` as a namespace but you’re free to choose your own.

 ```shell